 But what happens when you or a loved one experience a medication error that causes further harm, or worse, death?

-If a healthcare professional has caused you or loved one harm and you need a Philadelphia medication error attorney, you can count on the Weitz Firm to be by your side working to recover the compensation you deserve.
+If a healthcare professional has caused you or loved one harm and you need a Philadelphia medication error attorney, you can count on The Weitz Firm, LLC to be by your side working to recover the compensation you deserve.

 Medical mistakes are the third leading cause of death in the United States and many of those mistakes revolve around medication errors.
 In fact, medication errors are one of the most common healthcare errors in the US, leading to an estimated 7,000 annual deaths.